dkfbasel/scratch/readme.md

 A special docker container dkfbasel/hot-reload-go is provided for development.
 This container will auto-compile the go binary every time a file is changed.

+The package github.com/eirwin/stubble can be used to setup a simple json mock api for testing and initial frontend development.

 Vue.js
 ------